-You've likely already seen some of the incredible architecture of Delhi, and along with the amazing structures of history, the action and energy while navigating the streets of the city is also enough to keep anyone entertained.
+You've likely already seen some of the incredible architecture of Delhi, India.
+Along with the amazing historical structures, the action, and energy while navigating the city streets are also enough to keep anyone entertained.

-Wandering through Old Delhi, and specifically the back lanes, is always an adventure.
+Wandering through Old Delhi, specifically the back lanes is always an adventure.

 Sometimes the lanes are packed with so many people you have to walk single file… and then a motorbike will attempt to pass through.